-Gout drug offers hope for heart disease patientsMarch 5th, 2013 in Cardiology /
+Gout drug offers hope for heart disease patientsMarch 5, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—Research at the University of Dundee has shown than an old, inexpensive anti-gout drug has benefits for heart disease sufferers and has the potential to one day help prevent heart disease, sudden deaths and strokes.

 The Dundee team, led by Allan Struthers, Professor of Cardiovascular Medicine, has shown that allopurinol, a drug that has been used to prevent gout for more than 40 years, reduces thickening of the heart muscle wall, known as left ventricular hypertrophy (LVH).